South Korea dumps Boeing fighter jet tender, Lockheed soars back

 FRESH START FOR LOCKHEED

-The collapse of the deal means a fresh start to Lockheed Martin, which has recently taken a new order from the Netherlands for the F-35.
+The collapse of the deal, however, means a fresh start to Lockheed Martin, which has recently taken a new order from the Netherlands for the F-35.
 Britain, Australia, Italy, Norway, Israel and Japan have also placed orders.

-Lockheed has set its sights on additional orders from Norway, Britain and Turkey before year's end.

-Increased production of the F-35 aircraft could allow the U.S. government and Lockheed to lower the tender bid.
-A U.S. Air Force general vowed this month to keep lowering the cost to build and operate the F-35.
+Increased production of the aircraft will potentially allow Lockheed to lower its tender bid.
+Earlier this month, a U.S. Air Force general said he was committed to continue lowering its F-35 programme cost.

 "We will continue to support the U.S. government in its offer of the F-35A to Korea," Lockheed Martin's South Korean representative said after the decision.

-In Washington, the Pentagon's F-35 program office said it had not been officially notified of South Korea's decision, but was ready to support Seoul's efforts to buy a fighter jet.

-U.S. military officials say the biggest strength of the F-35, in addition to radar-evading coatings and configuration, is its ability to fuse data from other aircraft and sensors.
-This allows it to help identify targets for other fighters, and essentially command the battlefield.
+U.S. military officials say the biggest strength of the F-35 is its ability to fuse data from other aircraft and sensors, allowing it to help identify targets for other fighters, and essentially command the battlefield.

-Richard Aboulafia with the Virginia-based Teal Group said the decision was bad news for Boeing, which is bracing for slowing production of other aircraft, including its C-17 transport plane and F/A-18 Super Hornet fighter.

-He said there was still a small chance that South Korea could decide to buy an additional squadron of F-15K fighters.
+South Korea's decision marked a defeat for Boeing, which has spent significant amounts of its own money developing the Silent Eagle variant of the F-15.

+Last month, 15 South Korean former air force chiefs signed a petition opposing the selection of F-15, saying it lacked the stealth capabilities of more modern aircraft.

 "We await details from DAPA on its basis for the delay while evaluating our next options," Boeing said.